Packaging group Amcor aims to wrap up rival Bemis for $5.25 billion

-SYDNEY (Reuters) - The world’s biggest listed packaging company, Amcor Ltd (AMC.AX) on Monday swooped on U.S. rival Bemis Company Inc (BMS.N) in a $5.25 billion all-share deal that comes as packaging firms are jostling to buy growth with acquisitions.
+SYDNEY (Reuters) - The world’s biggest listed packaging company, Amcor Ltd (AMC.AX), on Monday swooped on U.S. rival Bemis Company Inc (BMS.N) in a $5.25 billion all-stock deal that comes as packaging firms are jostling to buy growth with acquisitions.

-Bemis shareholders get a 25 percent premium on the company’s closing stock price last Thursday, before details of the deal were reported in the Wall Street Journal.
+Bemis shareholders get a 25 percent premium on the company’s closing stock price last Thursday, before details of the deal were reported.

+Amcor will now have a bigger foothold in the United States, which will help it manage shifting industry needs for packaging that addresses changing consumer preferences such as snacking and environmental concerns.

+Amcor Chief Executive Officer Ron Delia said in an interview with Reuters on Monday that divestitures were unlikely to result from the merger.

 “I think it is a reasonable ‘out’ for a company which has been struggling (Bemis).
 I think Amcor is getting great technical know-how,” said Mark Wilde, analyst at investment bank BMO Capital Markets.

-“Amcor identified flexible packaging in the Americas as a key growth priority and this transaction delivers a step change in that region,” Amcor Chief Executive Officer Ron Delia said in a statement announcing the deal.

-It will also give Amcor the size it needs to best capitalise on shifting consumer needs, he added.

-Bemis’ CEO, William F. Austen, said shareholders would realise “a significant premium ... as well as the opportunity to continue to participate in the upside potential” of a bigger company.
+Bemis’ CEO, William F. Austen, said shareholders would realize “a significant premium ... as well as the opportunity to continue to participate in the upside potential” of a bigger company.

-The announcement came after market close in Australia where Amcor is listed and before trade in New York where Bemis is listed.

 WRAP UP SHAKE-OUT